danielgreenberger/RaceCar/RosIntegration/README.md

 						       frames and allows an easy transformation of points, vectors, etc. between coordinate frames at any desired point in time.
 - **Google Cartographer**    - A tool providing Simultaneous localization and mapping (SLAM)
 - **Intel RealSense driver** - Provides a wrapper for all RealSense funtionality and allows an easy use of the realsense device.

+### ROS integration with RaceCar

+Using RaceCar with the ROS framework has many advantages, as described above.

+The goal is to provide an easy option to integrate ROS with the current RaceCar flows, such that:
+1. The use will be as simplified as possible.
+2. Using ROS will be optional and not obligatory - we could always choose between ROS and regular mode
+3. Minimal change to the system in order to adapt it to ROS

+-- The use will be as simplified as possible.--
+For this, wrapper classes and interfaces were created for ROS basic functionality.

+-- Using ROS will be optional and not obligatory -- The ROS integration code and definition is controlled by a preprocessor compilation flag, which is only activated when compiling for ROS.
+In ROS mode, the RealSense camera has a formal supported driver, making RaceCars wrapper classes redundant.
+Therefore, all camera code and definition was placed under a compilation flag, which allows to disable it when we are using RaceCar with ROS, or for any other purpose.

+-- Minimal change to the system in order to adapt it to ROS --

+The best way to adapt RaceCar to ROS would be to make it moduler, by separating all RaceCar components (RealSense, Bitcraze, Chaos, etc.) into different execution nodes.
+Alas, doing it this way will make it harder to maintain the project code for both ROS and non-ROS enviroments, and will complicate deploying the RaceCar in ROS.

+Therefore, RaceCar will remain as one process, and will not be a ROS node by itself.
+However, RaceCar will have objects which will register as ROS nodes (i.e publisher, see below).